pjekel/cbtree/documentation/StoreModels.md

 > example, if all children are checked the parent will automatically receive
 > the same checked state or if any of the children are unchecked the parent
 > will, depending on, if multi state is enabled, receive either a mixed or unchecked
 > state.
-Note: If true, *deferItemLoadingUntilExpand* will be ignored.
+Note: If true, the property *deferItemLoadingUntilExpand* will be ignored
+> and a complete store load is forced.

 #### childrenAttrs: ####
 > String[] ('children'), Array of one or more attribute names (attributes of a dojo.data item)